eddieknuthprivate/dbt-case/EXPLORATION.md

   select currency_iso_code, count(*) from main.currencies group by currency_iso_code having count()>1;
   --> (none)=12 and USD=2

-  All models with usage of the iso currency code use thius model in their constraints.
+  All models with usage of the iso currency code use this model in their constraints.

 ## Final note
 One suggestion for an improvement for other studies is to pay attention to the libraries for Macbook users.
 With duckdb, I got an error at the beginning.
 I have added the new automatic tests to both the staging and intermediate layer.
 Better safe than sorry.
-Only the singular tests (own sql file) are not implemented on the staging layer.
+Only the singular tests (own sql file) are not implemented in the staging layer.